abinit/abinit/doc/tutorial/compilation.md

 ```

 The **which** command, returns the absolute path of the executable.
-This tool is extremely useful to pin point possible problems and we will use it
+This tool is extremely useful to pinpoint possible problems and we will use it
 a lot in the rest of this tutorial.

 To get the version of the compiler, use:

 ```sh
 gfortran --version